protesilaos/my-website/_interpretations/2022-07-14-lhasa-confession.md

 the "I" learns about the possibility of an alternative.
 As such, it finds a new friend in this newfound realisation; an amiable presence that gives hope and provides the impetus to walk down the path of uncertainty.
-The "I" will free itself from the fetters of duty: the [fetters are now theirs](https://protesilaos.com/interpretations/2022-06-28-trypes-train/).
+The "I" shall free itself from the fetters of duty: the [fetters are now theirs](https://protesilaos.com/interpretations/2022-06-28-trypes-train/).

-I write "uncertainty" because rejecting established truths does not mean that we have replaced them with other truths.
+I mention "uncertainty" because rejecting established truths does not mean that we have replaced them with other truths.
 The renegade's latent hubris is braught to bear when their propensity for self-righteousness turns into a cult of personality.
 It is prudent to not take oneself too seriously.
 It would be frivolous to claim that one's truth is the truth.
 Rather, one has merely discovered that what is all too often taken for granted does not withstand scrutiny.
 What those truths purport to represent are nothing of the sort.
 Their pretences to sagacity are just that: _pretences_.

 Does the aforementioned irony have a resolution?
 Will the escape from all the norms engender a better state of affairs?
 What does "better" even mean?
 One cannot know in advance.
-There are times where it is necessary [to make a leap of faith](https://protesilaos.com/interpretations/2022-07-05-xylina-spathia-on-the-rock/) by trusting in our own devices.
+There are cases where it is necessary [to make a leap of faith](https://protesilaos.com/interpretations/2022-07-05-xylina-spathia-on-the-rock/) by trusting in our own devices.
 If it works for us, then that's good